crosstheages/public-data/patch-notes.md

   - Opponent card placement is now animated.
   - Combo cards grade A or S will now show the cinematic of the character its arkhome is from.
   - Game window will now be put in foreground if you are in the queue and are matched.
-- Loot
-  - You now dynamically see how many chests left you need to unlock before getting slot #3.

-## 0.16.5851 Patch
+## 0.16.5861 Patch

-`2023-08-23 14:00 UTC`
+`2023-08-24 02:00 UTC`

 ### Changes

 - Leaderboard
-  - Added an alert when the player didn't finish his weekly duels to be eligible for the weekly points and rewards.
+  - Added a warning when a player is not yet eligible to weekly leaderboard based on the number of duels remaining.

 ### Fixes

 - Crafting
-  - Fixed an issue where crafting a card contained in a deck would not properly re-compute the deck power and block the user from using this deck in a duel without being alerted of the reason.
+  - Fixed an issue where crafting a card contained in a deck would not properly re-compute the deck power and block the user from using this deck in a duel without being noticed while queuing.
-- UI
+- Shop
+  - Fixed an issue regarding payment on iOS.
   - Fixed an issue in the shop where canceling a purchase would freeze the app and force a restart.
+- Miscellaneous
   - Fixed some missing localization.
   - Fixed the awakening general mission wrong localization in French and Japanese.
   - Fixed a few UI issues

+## 0.16.5827 Patch

+`2023-08-19 02:00 UTC`

+### Changes

+- Duels
+  - Added an option to know the spectators in a custom lobby and eventually ban them.
+Once banned, a player/spectator cannot join back the lobby, you might want to create a new lobby if you wrongly banned someone.

+### Fixes

+- Authentication
+  - Fixed various issues regarding multi-accounts users.
+- Duel
+  - Fixed end of game score display.
+  - Fixed white animated card.
+- Shop
+  - Redeem code button is back except on iOS.
+- Crafting
+  - Fixed memory leak issues related to new animation.
+- Miscellaneous
+  - Fixed fonts not correctly displaying non-latin characters.

 ## 0.16.5787 Patch